joajimenez/why.do/README.md

 # why.do
-A tribute site to the Dominican Republio
+A tribute site to the Dominican Republic